 You don’t need to be on Wall Street to invest your money.
 You can start investing from your kitchen while having a cup of tea.

 To be eligible for a stocks & shares ISA, you must be:

 Before you invest your money, it's important to invest some time into learning the basics and understanding the risks.
-You might want to consider getting personalised investment advice.
+Our new to investing page is a great place to start.

 A stocks & shares ISA should be seen as a medium to long-term commitment, meaning you should be prepared to invest for at least 5 years.
 The value of any investment can fall, as well as rise, so there's always a risk that you may get back less than what you invest.

 If you decide to invest, you can either:

 An easy way to start investing is to buy units in ready-made baskets of investments.
 Funds allow you to spread your money – and risk – across different investments including shares, trusts and bonds.
 You can either research and buy your own funds, or choose a ready-made portfolio.

 If you’re keen to take an active interest in investing, you might prefer to research and buy your own shares.
 When you buy a share, you're buying a small stake in a company.
 It can feel good to watch a business you believe in do well – but remember that companies can also do badly and the value of your investment could fall, as well as rise.